Scoliosis

 Interventional Pain Management Specialist located in Northern Virginia, Falls Church, VA & Alexandria, VA

-If you have a curved spine and neck or back pain associated with scoliosis, interventional pain management physicians Diana Lam, PA-C, offer solutions at Integrated Spine and Pain Services in Alexandria, Falls Church, Virginia.
+If you have a curved spine and neck or back pain associated with scoliosis, interventional pain management physician Diana Lam, PA-C, and Addison Lindberg, MS, PA-C, offer solutions at Integrated Spine and Pain Services in Alexandria, Falls Church, Virginia.
 They use targeted injections and other treatments to alleviate discomfort and help you stay active.
 Schedule an appointment over the phone or online for relief today.

 Scoliosis Q & A